mohdfareed/machine-setup/README.md

 - Make a checklist of steps to decommission your computer before wiping your hard drive.
 - Modify packages and applications installed by default.
 - Automate GitHub authentication process.
-- Set specific setup scripts for Ruby and other frameworks.
 - Add update script